syncfusion/blazor-docs/src/common/appearance/icons.md

 ## Available Icons

 The complete pack of Syncfusion Blazor icons is listed in the below table.
-The corresponding icon content can be referred to in the content section.
+The corresponding icon content can be referred to the content section.

 <!-- markdownlint-disable MD033 -->